OpenNTI/nti.docs.platform.enduser/adminguide/managecourse.rst

 Course Overview
 =============================================

-The **Overview tab** is the default view once you select a course in your Admin Tools.
+The **Overview tab** is the default view once you select a course in your admin tools.

 Widgets include: